HKuz/NH_PY_VirtualEnvs/README.md

-# NH Python Vitual Environments
+# NH Python Virtual Environments

 Materials for a Virtual Environments lightning talk for NH Python meetup in April 2022.